ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 [@Tustison:2014ab] and longitudinal [@Tustison:2019aa] data using T1-weighted
 MRI.
 These pipelines were later significantly refactored using deep learning innovations [@Tustison:2021aa].
+-->

-In contrast to the pipeline development in human data [@Tustison:2021aa], no current ANTsX tools exist to create adequate training data for the mouse brain.
+In contrast to the pipeline development in human data [@Tustison:2021aa], no current ANTsX tools exist yet to create adequate training data for automated parcellations of the mouse brain.
 In addition, mouse brain data acquisition often has unique issues, such as lower data quality or sampling anisotropy which limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotation leveraging multimodal imaging resources.

-Herein, we introduce a mouse brain cortical thickness pipeline for T2-weighted (T2-w) MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brain parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 T2-w component.
-Although we anticipate that this cortical thickness pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing tailored brain parcellation schemes using these publicly available resources.
+Herein, we introduce a mouse brain parcellation pipeline for T2-weighted (T2-w) MRI comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brain parcellation derived from the AllenCCFv3 labelings mapped to the corresponding DevCCF P56 T2-w component.
+Although we anticipate that this pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing tailored brain parcellation schemes using publicly available resources.
 Evaluation is performed on an independent open dataset [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.